 First in a series of games based on the famous Games Workshop miniature battle series, Warhammer Epic 40,000: Final Liberation (WHFL) is a great adaptation of the bleak Warhammer 40,000 universe.
 Worthy of note is the fact that WHFL marks the first time a game company adapted this intriguing and heavily tested system as is for the PC (EA's two excellent Space Hulk games are action/strategy hybrids of the concept, while Mindscape's also excellent Shadow of the Horned Rat and Dark Omen are RTS titles based on the Warhammer mythos).
-Leave it to Ken Lightner of Holistic Design, one of my most favorite underdog companies, to recreate a good tabletop system on PC without any intrusive "innovations".
-The result, as one would expect from the creators of such (underrated) classics as Machiavelli The Prince and Emperor of the Fading Suns, does not disappoint.
+Leave it to Ken Lightner of Holistic Design, one of my favorite underdog companies, to recreate a good tabletop system on PC without any intrusive "innovations".
+The result, as one would expect from the creators of such (underrated) classics as Machiavelli the Prince and Emperor of the Fading Suns, does not disappoint.

 Reviewed by: Underdogs